surtel2/credit-card-fraud-detection/README.md

     02_random_forest_undersample.ipynb
     03_xgb_full.ipynb

-## Data & licence
+## Data & license
 Dataset: [Kaggle Credit Card Prediction](https://www.kaggle.com/competitions/credit-card-fraud-prediction/overview) by Prayash Dash and VectorNd (2024).
-Licence: Use governed by Kaggle competition rules (non-commercial / educational).
+License: Use governed the competition rules (non-commercial / educational).
 This repo is for **educational and portfolio purposes only**.

 ## Reproducibility
-Notebooks has been already setuped to getting the same results with fixed SEED (random_state) parameter and fixed stratified split and undersampling.
+Notebooks are already set up to reproduce the same results with fixed SEEDs (random_state=42), fixed stratified split, and undersampling.

 ## Method
-1. Data validation: verivied no nulls, all features on comparable scales
+1. Data validation: verified that there are no nulls and all features are on comparable scales.
 2. Models:
     1. Random Forest (RF) — undersample 50%/50%
     2. XGBoost (XGB) — full data set
 Both models used all the features.
 3. Preprocessing:
     Undersampling was made in raw code.
     Scaling and modeling combined in a pipeline.
-4. Reproductibility:
+4. Reproducibility:
     Fixed SEED=42 across samplers, splitters, and models.
     Stratified train/test split.